ross2p/booksy/README.md

 - Access your reservations and manage them.
 - Enjoy the convenience of managing beauty appointments!

-## Contributing
-Contributions are welcome!
-If you want to contribute to this project, follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature/fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Open a pull request with a detailed description of your changes.

-## License
-This project is licensed under the [MIT License](LICENSE).

-Feel free to [contact us](mailto:your.email@example.com) if you have any questions or feedback.
+Feel free to [contact us](rostyslavpasternak@gmail.com, levpredko@gmail.com) if you have any questions or feedback.

 Enjoy managing beauty salon appointments with ease!